 French Broad River Dog Park Overview

 Hours: Day light (closes at dusk)One of Asheville's most beautiful parks, the French Broad River Park meanders alongside the tranquil French Broad River, and features a vast area of open green space with old trees, a wildflower garden, a paved trail, a gazebo, picnic tables and grills, an observation deck, and a small playground.
 The Dog Park features a large fenced-in area made for exercising and socializing your pooch!
 It is a one acre lot with wood chips, fresh water, and dog waste bags.
-No separate area for small and large dog separation.
+No separate areas for small and large dogs.
 There is a great trail system, picnic facilities, and wonderful access to the river for doggy swimming as well!

 Coming from out of town?
 Get a discounted rate on pet friendly hotels in Asheville, or call 877-411-FIDO to speak with one of our pet travel experts!

 Average Rating:French Broad River Dog Park in Asheville, NC, US has an average rating of 2.4 based on 16 member reviews.